 It’s not like citizens of the GDR, the former communist part of Germany, were worldly, but they did receive their World Clock anyway.
-They were confined.
 Everyone in the GDR was equal, but the few who were more equal than most others flew to New York, New Delhi or Seoul.
+Most were confined.

 Those who stayed behind because they wanted their country so much that they had to be imprisoned in it, got to see the world anyway, on the new World Clock the regime ordered for the GDR’s 20th anniversary.
 Once that object was unveiled on September 30th, 1969, East Berliners knew what time it was in Tokyo, Rio de Janeiro and San Francisco.

 Why go there?
 Knowing what in the hell the time is over there was almost like being at Fisherman’s Wharf with flowers in your hair, taking a dip in the sea at the Copacabana or having Teriyaki sauce in Tokyo, right?
 Of course not.
 Giving an object like this one to the GDR citizens was cynical.